 4. Start the Mount Japfu trek at night and reach the base camp early.

 5. Start the trek to Japfu peak at midnight and reach before sunrise.

 For citizens of India outside Nagaland and foreigners, an Inner Line Permit (ILP) is a must.
 It can be issued via the following-

 2. Offline- Nagaland House Offices in Delhi, Kolkata, Guwahati and Shillong.

 For local guides, enquire at Greenwood Villa Homestay.
 Inform them beforehand.

 The best time to visit Japfu Peak is from September to April.
 For Snow – December to early February.
 For Rhododendron blooms of multiple colours visit from March to April.

 The Japfu peak trek in Summer is full of rain; leeches dominate the trees and the trail.
-It may not be favourable to visit during summer.
+Therefore, I would not recommend doing the Mt.
+Japfu trek in Monsoon.

 1. Mt.
 Japfu (pronounced as Japfii) is the 2nd highest peak of Nagaland after Mt.
 Saramati.